The Most Common Sleeping Positions & Their Meanings

 This is Britain’s third most common sleeping position and involves sleeping on your side with arms stretched in front of you, as if trying to reach something.

-People that sleep like this are a bit of a mixed bag, being both open-minded, yet cynical.
-They are suspicious of their own decisions, though have a firm resolve once they’ve come to a conclusion.
+People who sleep like this are a bit of a mixed bag, being both open-minded yet cynical.
+They are suspicious of their own decisions, though they have a firm resolve once they’ve come to a conclusion.

 Sleep positions and personality: what does the science say?

-However, the sample sizes in the experiments above were woefully small and Dunkell took a neo-Freudian approach with a distinct lack of referenced objective data.
-A 2012 study conducted by Kamau, Luber & Jumar across a much larger sample size found that:
+The sample sizes in those earlier studies were small, and Dunkell’s approach lacked objective data.
+A 2012 study with a much larger sample found that:

-“the results supporting the relationship of sleep positions and personality were too weak, with small effects sizes, to be useful for any theoretical or clinical purposes”.
+“The results supporting the relationship of sleep positions and personality were too weak, with small effect sizes, to be useful for any theoretical or clinical purposes.”

 What do sleep positions mean for our sleep health?